WVam/toolscript-docs/DisplayHealth.md

 ```

 ### Remarks:
 There are two health bars.
-The first is the regular health bar that is usually displayed during a trial and a second one for the psyche locks.
+The first is the regular health bar that is usually displayed during a trial and a second one for the Psyche-Locks.
 The health bar is on the left side, as opposed to the psyche bar which is on the right side.
 There is also a special frame ID `GameOver` which you can give to a frame to mark it as a GameOver frame.
 A GameOver frame will be called if the health drops down to 0.
-Once the content of the GameOver frame has been executed, the game will automatically end.
+Once the contents of the GameOver frame have been executed, the game will automatically end.

-The appearance and position of the healthbar can be modified via themes.
+The appearance and position of the health bar can be modified via themes.

 ---
 [Back to overview](index.md)